-Best PS5 games for teens on Amazon
+Best PS5 games on Amazon for your teenager

 Ratchet & Clank: Rift Apart Launch Edition

-If you’re looking for a game that your teens and younger kids can both enjoy, this game is rated E, so it’s perfect for the whole family.
+This game is perfect for the whole family.
 The sci-fi third-person shooter stars two cute aliens tasked with defeating a robot emperor.
 Players explore new planets and can take complete control of weapon mechanics, thanks to the adaptive triggers.

 Sold by Amazon

-This mythological action-adventure game offers highly immersive storytelling and visuals.
+This mythological action-adventure game offers immersive storytelling and visuals.
 It has some humorous elements, too, so it doesn’t feel quite as heavy as other adventure games.
-The title’s protagonist Fenyx must save Greek gods, so it’s an ideal choice for teens interested in classic Greek mythology.
+The title’s protagonist Fenyx must save Greek gods, so it’s an ideal choice for teens interested in Greek mythology.

 Sold by Amazon

-Another action-adventure title, this PS5 game allows you to play as the Hunter, an archer with a trusted eagle companion.
-Together, you are responsible for breaking a curse that’s set darkness upon the world, so you have to explore the open world, solve puzzles and engage in fierce battles along the way.
-It also offers stunning visuals that keep players engaged.
+Another action-adventure title, this PS5 game lets you play as the Hunter, an archer with a trusted eagle companion.
+Together, you are responsible for breaking a curse that’s set darkness upon the world.
+You have to explore the open world, solve puzzles and engage in fierce battles along the way.

 Sold by Amazon